Delta modulation: Video game sound effects

 The Nintendo Entertainment System's audio processing unit (the Ricoh 2A03 chip) includes a Delta Modulation Channel (DMC) to demodulate percussion and sound effects.
 The DMC reads delta-encoded audio data via direct memory access into a shift register, which gets shifted out serially into an up/down counter acting as the demodulator's integrator.
 Because the shift register is clocked by a configurable timer, the audio's frequency can be shifted by adjusting the playback speed.
 The counter's value is outputted though a 7-bit digital-to-analog converter (DAC).
-Note: writing PCM samples directly to the counter bypasses the DM demodulation to instead provide low-bit PCM output.
+Alternatively, writing PCM samples directly to the counter bypasses the DM demodulation to instead provide low-bit PCM output.